mrsteele/mrsteele/README.md

 # Hi there 👋

-A few references about me:
+If you need to know more about me:

 1. [Github](https://github.com/mrsteele)
 1. [Twitter](https://twitter.com/matt_r_steele)